szlaci3/travel-magazine/README.md

 **Future tasks**
 A real project would require additional work, which I haven't dealt with, to reduce the amount of time invested:
-Tests, form validation, input sanitization, success messages, more customisation etc.
+Tests, form validation, input sanitization, success messages, spinner while loading, more customisation, login etc.